Sexual Health Education Requirements in Washington State:

 Can outside speakers provide sexual health presentations in schools?

-information provided is in alignment with the requirements of the HYA (medically
+are in compliance with the requirements of the HYA (medically/scientifically

-control, with neither promoted exclusively).
-Schools may refer to the “Sexual
+contraceptives and disease prevention.
+Schools may refer to the “Sexual Health

 Who is responsible for implementing the Healthy Youth Act?